Chapter 10.08

 6. Within 10 feet of any United States Postal Service owned mailbox or receptacle between 8:00 a.m. and 6:00 p.m., except Sundays and official postal holidays;

-7. On any portion of a street when it inhibits the necessary view or sight distance, as determined by the city engineer, of street traffic from intersections or driveways.
+7. On any portion of a street when doing so inhibits the necessary view or sight distance, as determined by the city engineer, of street traffic from intersections or driveways.
 This shall include personal property associated with the vehicle;

 8. With its wheels on the landscape strip or sidewalk unless posted specifically allowing such parking.